 AiiDA offers the possibility to attach comments to a calculation node, in order to be able to remember more easily its details.
-Node pk=4079 has no comment already defined, but you can add a very instructive one by typing in the terminal verdi comment show 4079 the comment that you just added will appear together with some useful information such as its creator and creation date.
+Node with UUID prefix ce81c420 has no comment already defined, but you can add a very instructive one by typing in the terminal verdi comment add -c "vc-relax of a BaTiO3 done with QE pw.x" <pk> verdi comment show <pk> the comment that you just added will appear together with some useful information such as its creator and creation date.
 We let you play with the other options of verdi comment command to learn how to update or remove comments.